ricsanfre/pi-cluster/docs/_docs/istio.md

   Preliminary comparison, made by [solo-io](https://www.solo.io/), main contributor to Istio's new Ambient mode, shows reduced Istio footprint and better performance results than Likerd.
 See comparison analysis ["Istio in Ambient Mode - Doing More for Less!"](https://github.com/solo-io/service-mesh-for-less-blog)

-For those reasons, Service Mesh architecture will be migrate to Istio.
-See [issue #320](https://github.com/ricsanfre/pi-cluster/issues/320)

 ## Istio Architecture

 An Istio service mesh is logically split into a data plane and a control plane.